-The Nephrology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a two-year clinical fellowship that provides an excellent curriculum designed to maximize clinical experience and offer ample opportunities for clinical research.
-Dedicated elective time is customized to meet individual career goals.
+The Nephrology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a two-year clinical fellowship.
+The training curriculum is designed to provide exceptional clinical training while offering abundant clinical research opportunities and maintaining a healthy work-life balance throughout training.
+Dedicated elective time is customized to meet your individual career goals.

-As a nephrology fellow at Mayo Clinic's campus in Arizona, you will work closely with highly experienced academic faculty both within the Division of Nephrology and outside the division.
-Additional training opportunities in critical care medicine and kidney transplantation are also available.
+As a nephrology fellow at Mayo Clinic's campus in Arizona, you will work closely with highly experienced faculty within the Division of Nephrology, outside of the Division, and within the community.
+Additional training opportunities in critical care medicine and kidney transplantation are available.

-Renal pathology.
-Mayo Clinic's campus in Arizona processes approximately 800 renal biopsies each year.
-Fellowship training includes a dedicated four-week rotation in renal pathology with an opportunity to take aditional elective time in renal pathology.
+Look under the microscope!
+Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, processes approximately 1,000 renal biopsies each year.
+Nephrology Fellowship training includes a dedicated four-week rotation in renal pathology with an opportunity to request additional elective time in renal pathology.
+This rotation is complemented by a twice-a-month renal pathology conference throughout training.

-Transplant nephrology.
-The kidney transplantation experience at Mayo Clinic is comprehensive due to the very high volume of transplants performed.
-According to the Organ Procurement and Transplantation Network, Mayo Clinic's campus in Arizona has been consistently ranked among the top 5% of centers with respect to the total volume of kidney and pancreas transplants performed in the U.S. The high volume of transplant procedures provides the fellow with an excellent experience in managing kidney donors, and kidney and pancreas recipients in both inpatient and outpatient settings.
+Train in one of the largest kidney transplant programs in the U.S. The kidney transplantation experience at Mayo Clinic is comprehensive.
+According to the Organ Procurement and Transplantation Network, Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has been consistently ranked among the top 5% of centers with respect to the total volume of kidney and pancreas transplants performed in the U.S. The high volume of transplant procedures provides you with an excellent experience managing kidney donors and kidney and pancreas recipients in the inpatient and outpatient settings.
 Additionally, our transplant nephrologists are engaged in research involving a broad array of topics.

-Education.
-Mayo Clinic Alix School of Medicine welcomed its inaugural medical class to the Arizona campus in July 2017.
-Opportunities to participate in medical school education is available for fellows.
+Learn to educate.
+Mayo Clinic Alix School of Medicine welcomed its inaugural medical class to the Mayo Clinic campus in Phoenix/Scottsdale, Arizona, in July 2017.
+Opportunities to participate in medical school education are available for you.
+In addition, you will lead a team of learners on the inpatient consult service, including Internal Medicine residents and fourth-year medical students.